tfabris/BlueGigaEmpeg/README.md

   also allow you to pair, but the button is much more convenient.

 - Make sure to leave the USB port accessible for firmware updates and debugging.
-My best recommendation is to find a long USB type-A-to-type-B cable (It's a standard USB printer cable, you probably have a few extras of these lying around already), attach it to the BlueGigaEmpeg's USB port, and route it somewhere in your car that you can reach with a laptop when you
+If you have mounted the BlueGigaEmpeg in a hard-to-reach location, then my best recommendation is to find a long USB type-A-to-type-B cable (It's a standard USB printer cable, you probably have a few extras of these lying around already), attach it to the BlueGigaEmpeg's USB port, and route it somewhere in your car that you can reach with a laptop when you